-PLANT WATER USE FACTOR - "Plant Water Use Factor" shall mean a value, when multiplied by "Reference Evapotranspiration," as defined below that estimates the amount of water needed by plants.
-For purposes of this ordinance, the Plant Water Use Factor range for very Low Water Use Plants is less than 0.1, the Plant Water Use Factor range for Low Water Use Plants is 0.1 to 0.3, the Plant Water Use Factor range for Moderate Water Use Plants is 0.4 to 0.6, and the Plant Water Use Factor range for High Water Use Plants is 0.7 to 1.0.
-Plant Water Use Factors cited in this ordinance are derived from the publication "Water Use Classification of Landscape Species."
+PLANT WATER USE FACTOR - "Plant Water Use Factor" shall mean a value, when multiplied by "Reference Evapotranspiration," that estimates the amount of water needed by plants.
+The Plant Water Use Factor range for very Low Water Use Plants is less than 0.1, the Plant Water Use Factor range for Low Water Use Plants is 0.1 to 0.3, the Plant Water Use Factor range for Moderate Water Use Plants is 0.4 to 0.6, and the Plant Water Use Factor range for High Water Use Plants is 0.7 to 1.0.
+Plant Water Use Factors are derived from the publication "Water Use Classification of Landscape Species."
 Plant Water Use Factors may also be obtained from horticultural researchers from academic institutions or professional associations as approved by the California Department of Water Resources.